MelonMTRS/Atomic/Data/ConfigDocs.md

 If you want to trade by rap then set it to `rap`, otherwise leave it at `value`

+`time_between_trade [number]`

+The amount of time it should wait before it searches for a new user to trade with.
+Setting this below 6 may cause roblox to temporarily rate limit you.

 `trade_projected_at_value [true/false]`

 If you're being offered a projected item or you're offering one, setting this to true will trade it at its actual value, if you have trade_by set to `rap`, then it'll still trade by value.